The math most sellers never see

 What is a flat fee real estate broker?

 A flat fee real estate broker charges a set dollar amount for listing services rather than a percentage of the sale price.
-Net Gain Realty charges $1,995 per listing.
-This includes full MLS exposure, professional photography, showing coordination, negotiation, and closing support — the same services as traditional listings.
+Net Gain Realty is a full-service flat-fee brokerage, not a discount or limited-service broker: the listing fee is a flat $1,995 per listing, and it covers the full listing scope, meaning full MLS exposure, professional photography, showing coordination, negotiation, and closing support.
+A discount or limited-service broker lowers the price by removing services; Net Gain Realty changes only how the fee is calculated, not what the listing work includes.
 Commission rates are always negotiable and vary by brokerage.

 Estimate Your Net Proceeds